HOW TO BUY OR SELL A USED TRAVELSCOOT

 The TravelScoot has been around since 2004 and, as you can imagine, there are thousands of them in circulation.
-However, because of the superior build quality and exceptional materials, our customers hold on to their scooters for a long time so they don't tend to go on sale very often.
-When they do become available, we get many questions regarding our different models, size differences, and so forth.
-This page was designed to help you determine if a used TravelScoot is right for you and should answer most questions if you are looking to buy or sell used.
+However, because of the superior build quality and exceptional materials, our customers hold on to their scooters for a long time so you don't see them for sale very often.
+When they do become available, we get many questions regarding our different models, sizes, and so forth.
+This page was designed to help you determine if a used TravelScoot is right for you and should answer most questions if you are looking to buy or sell a used TravelScoot.

-There are currently two models of the TravelScoot in circulation: the Deluxe and the Shopper.
-Both come in full-size and junior sizes but the Deluxe model, depending on the year, may have a different drive train.
+There are currently three main models or frame-types of the TravelScoot in circulation: the Deluxe/Shopper (HD), Deluxe Belt-drive, and the latest models, the Escape/Cruiser (ULW).
+The Deluxe and Shopper models come in full-size and junior sizes.
 Older models of the TravelScoot, from 2004 thru 2013, came in a belt configuration.
 By the middle of 2013, all TravelScoots were equipped with a hub motor configuration, which removed the belt and incorporated an "internal" motor located inside the rear-left wheel.
 Whether it's older or newer, the Deluxe weighs essentially the same.

 The Belt-drive version of the TravelScoot is easy to spot.
 It has a brown belt (very old models came with a black belt) over the left-rear wheel and a black motor located in front of the wheel.
 The motor also houses the controller.

 The main difference from the TravelScoot models from 2013 and before is the major upgrade from a belt drivetrain to a hub drivetrain.
 The motor in all models after 2013 is situated inside the left wheel or hub of the scooter.
 There is a black box in front of the wheel, but it is the controller and not the motor.